 Is it safe to eat pork that has been frozen for a year?

 Well, you usually won’t get sick from it but it probably won’t taste that good.
 This is because there is a good chance that meat that has been frozen that long will develop freezer burn.

 - Green vegetables like Instant Pot broccoli or peas top our list.
 Buttery brussels sprouts, sauteéd spinach, cauliflower, or just a crisp salad are great too.
 Any of these sides will balance out the plate.

-Frozen pork loin in Instant Pot is a great 30 minute meal I tell you (and nobody will suspect you almost forgot dinner).
+Frozen pork loin in Instant Pot and our Ninja foodi pulled pork are great 30 minute meal I tell you (and nobody will suspect you almost forgot dinner).

 Here are the basic steps to follow:

 - Open the lid and add all ingredients other than your meat, whisk them together.

 - Unwrap meat and add tenderloin in the Instant Pot on the bottom.